emqx/emqx-docs/en_US/configuration/listener.md

 :::tip

 You can also configure listeners via Dashboard by clicking **Management** -> **Listener** on the left navigation menu of the Dashboard.
-Once you configured these items with the Dashboard, your settings will override the same configuration items in `emqx.conf`.
+However if the listeners are configured from `emqx.conf`, the changes made from the dashboard will only take effect temporarily until EMQX restart.

 :::